 If the visual system cannot control double vision well, the brain may suppress one eye, ignoring the input from it so that the world is not doubled.
-Suppression means the eyes are not working together to see binocularly, which can make visual training less effective.
+Suppression means the eyes are not working together to see binocularly and the eyes can no longer see the world three dimensionally, which can make visual training less effective.

 Repeat these one minute cycles three times, on at least three occasions during the day.

 Remember: For these exercises to be effective, the bead you are concentrating on has to be kept single.
 If it doubles, you may need to start with the bead further away.
-Ask us if you have any questions about the exercises.
+If you have any questions, please contact us.